jpfeil/BME205_HW4/README.md

 13. Initial and final k-mers should be symmetrically included, that is, if the sequence is ABDEF and you are counting 3-mers, the counts should be:
+    - [X] **DTS** This works for me since I fulfilled #6 and #11 above.
+Can't find a case where it breaks so far, but I haven't done much testing
 ```
 ^^A 1
 ^AB 1